BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_3_Accessing_Bitcoind_with_NodeJS.md

 $ npm install
 ```

 To test the BCRPC package, you must first set environmental variables for your rpcuser and rpcpassword.
-As noted in [§12.1: Accessing Bitcoind with Curl](12_1_Accessing_Bitcoind_with_Curl.md), these come from `~/.bitcoin/bitcoin.conf`.
+As usual, these come from `~/.bitcoin/bitcoin.conf`.
 You must also set the RPC port to 18332 which should be correct for the standard testnet setup described in these documents.

 ```
-$ export BITCOIND_USER=bitcoinrpc
+$ export BITCOIND_USER=StandUp
 $ export BITCOIND_PASS=d8340efbcd34e312044c8431c59c792c
 $ export BITCOIND_PORT=18332
 ```

-> **WARNING:** Obviously, you'd never put set your password in an environmental variable in a production environment.
+> :warning: **WARNING:** Obviously, you'd never put set your password in an environmental variable in a production environment.

-> **MAINNET VS TESTNET:** The port would be 8332 for a mainnet setup.
+> :link: **MAINNET VS TESTNET:** The port would be 8332 for a mainnet setup.

 You can now verify everything is working correctly: